MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-cluster.md

     Remove-ClusterNode -Name Server5,Server6
     ```

-Once the server nodes have been successfully removed, the associated drives are automatically removed from the site pools.
+Once the servers have been successfully removed, the associated drives are automatically removed from the site pools.
 Lastly, the Health Service creates a storage job to remove these drives.

 ## Next steps

 - You should validate the cluster after adding or removing a server.
-See [Validate the cluster](../deploy/validate.md) for more information.
+For more information, see [Validate the cluster](../deploy/validate.md) for more information.